adamtow/record-text-to-speech/docs/English.md

 7. Tap Done.
 8. Shortcuts will now speak your text.
 9. When Shortcuts has finished speaking, additional instructions will appear in an alert.
 10. Tap the red Screen Recording icon in the status bar.
 11. Tap Stop to stop the screen recording.
+Wait for the notification from iOS that the recording has been saved to Photos before proceeding to the next step.
-12. Tap OK to dismiss the alert.
+12. Tap OK to dismiss the instructional alert.

-A menu will appear for the text to speech recording with the following options:
+Next, a menu will appear with the following commands to perform on the text to speech recording:

 - **Play**: Play the audio recording.
 - **Quick Look**: Display a Quick Look interface for the audio recording.